Language: EN

 The char type

-The char variable type, short for “character” in English, is the basic unit of text used in many programming languages.
+The char variable type (short for “character”) is the basic unit of text used in many programming languages.
 It represents a single character, such as a letter, a number, or a symbol.

-In reality, a computer understands nothing about characters or text.
-They only know how to handle numbers.
-So how are characters stored in a computer?
+In reality, a computer does not understand anything about characters or text.
+They can only handle numbers.
+So, how are characters stored in a computer?

-This is where the character translation table comes into play, such as ASCII or Unicode.
-These tables assign a unique number to each character.
-For example, the character “A” is represented by the number 65 in the ASCII table.
+This is where character encoding tables, such as ASCII or Unicode, come into play.
+These tables assign a unique number to each character (for example, the character “A” is represented by the number 65 in the ASCII table).

-In this way, when we work with char variables in a program, we are actually manipulating the numbers that represent the characters.
+In this way, when we work with char variables in a program, we are actually manipulating the numbers that represent the characters according to a specific encoding.

 The string type